Skip to main content

 1. The entity descriptor is the source of truth.
 If a key is defined there, the API or webhooks cannot override the key.

-2. The API and Webhook approaches are at the same level and can override each other.
+2. The API and webhook approaches are at the same level and can override each other.